Lacto Fermenting Vegetables With Kraut Source

 Want to preserve your harvest?
 Lacto fermenting vegetables is easy if you have the right tools.
 We're discussing equipment and recipes today!

 Gardeners work hard to grow their own food!
 Why would you ever want to waste that abundance?
 If you don’t have a large family, you’re stuck with finding a way to preserve it.
-That’s where lacto fermenting vegetables comes in.
+That’s where lacto-fermenting vegetables comes into play.

 In lacto-fermentation, we’re relying on a mix of lactic acid and salt.
 Fermenting vegetables with salt reduces the possibility of unwanted dangerous bacteria.
-Meanwhile, lactic acid bacteria naturally preserves our veggies.
-They become probiotic-rich through this process, turning from great food into superfood!
+Meanwhile, lactic acid bacteria naturally preserve our veggies.
+They become probiotic-rich through this process, turning from great food into superfoods!

 The Tools You’ll Need

 The right tools will make or break your preservation techniques.

 Normal fermentation involves “burping” your jars two to three times a day.
 This releases the pressure that forms as the lactic acid bacteria are hard at work.
 Unfortunately, it also can let dangerous bacteria in at the same time.